 It is barely daylight in northern California where I am visiting family members and the first thing I stumble on is the heart-rending news of the passing into eternity of one of Anglophone Cameroon’s most articulate political writers, Professor Tazoacha Asonganyi.
 The day is July 03, 2016.
 This is all the more shocking as I was not even aware that he was ill.

 I must admit that I was not that close to Professor Asonganyi but, like many Cameroonians, I was an avid reader of just about everything he wrote on the political situation in our dear Triangle.
 To say that he wrote extensively is an understatement.
 He was prolific in his output and I was particularly drawn to the simplicity of his style.
 I am an unrepentant disciple of simple, clear, straightforward, concise writing, which I find lamentably lacking, especially in the Cameroonian written and audiovisual media.
-He embodied the simplicity I have been yearning for but finding sorrowfully so little of, especially in the English-speaking media in Cameroon.
+He embodied the simplicity I have been yearning for but finding sorrowfully so little of, especially in English-speaking media in Cameroon.
 In fact, I have preached this gospel of simplicity in writing for so long that the little hair on my head turned all white and has now totally dropped off – but, unfortunately, with very meager results.

 My contacts with Professor Asonganyi are relatively recent.
 I remember one day receiving an unexpected call from him at the tail-end of 2013.
 It was all the more unexpected as I did not even think he knew me.
 It’ is true he and I had rubbed shoulders at a few events in Bamenda or Buea, mainly during those sad, turbulent years of incipient multi-party democracy in Cameroon.
 Those were years of ‘ghost towns’ that nearly crippled economic activities in our country.
 They were accompanied by unbridled violence that left blood from baton-battered heads and bullet-punctured ribs sizzling on pavements all over our land.
-Those were days of dreams we had of seeing changes come to our country; hopes that budded too prematurely, perhaps, and were easily crushed by an intolerant force of repression.
+Those were days of dreams we had of seeing changes come our country; hopes that budded too prematurely, perhaps, and were easily crushed by an intolerant force of repression.
 Hopes that flashed like meteors across the skies of our dreams only to crash-land into the abyss, leaving lovers of change in our country panting for breath.
 No one, to my knowledge, has expressed our collective lamentation over our crushed dreams better than Professor Asonganyi, to whom I posthumously doff off my hat of grief.

 I must admit I was taken completely aback by his job offer.
 I was flattered that he thought of me, someone he barely knew, except through my writings.
 I told him I would think about the possibility of “dropping anchor” in the turbulent sea of flying bullets and mayhem that then ruled the dust-covered streets of Bangui, the Central African capital.
 But since martyrdom has never been high on the list of my preferences, I asked him to give me time to reflect on it and that I would be getting back to him soon.